 aria-label value in order to separate them from one another, making them more understandable for screen reader users.
 Pretty neat, huh?

-aria-label for is trying to change how a word is phonetically announced.
+aria-label to change how a word is phonetically announced.
 Certain words may not get announced correctly by a screen reader, and you may have a temptation to try and fix this.
-To put it simply: don’t.
 You may end up fixing how a word is announced by a screen reader, but that “fix” could end up making no sense when announced by other assistive technologies like a braille reader.

-aria-labelledby attribute overrides both native labels as well as the
+aria-labelledby attribute overrides both the native label and the

 alt attributes of the labeling elements (the ones whose